SAP-archive/btp-extend-workflow-cai-msteams/Part2/README.md

        └── bpmworkflowruntime_mail
    ```

 ### 4.2.
-Go to BTP cockpit and navigate to destinations and import the downloaded mail destination
+Go to SAP BTP cockpit and navigate to destinations and import the downloaded mail destination

    ![WF Import the mail destination](./images/wf_import_destination.png)